Gobi1616/School_District_Analysis/README.md

   -   Scores by school size:
       - The following table created by grouping schools based on a reasonable approximation of school size (Small, Medium, Large).

+   When reviewing the School Size summary, removing the ninth grade scores did not affect the average math and reading scores, but it did affect the passing percentages for medium-sized schools (1,000-2,000).
+In this category, % passing math, % passing reading, and % overall passing dropped 6% each.
+Before the data change, the School Size summary showed that medium-sized school had a high performance (91% overall passing) compared to small (90% overall passing) and large schools (58% overall passing).
+Given the data change, medium size school are the second in performance (85% overall passing).

         A table of Scores by School Size looks as follows:

         ![image](https://user-images.githubusercontent.com/82549869/119229120-6a14f400-bae4-11eb-89aa-c92c39d0e566.png)